PaddlePaddle/PaddleX/docs/pipeline_deploy/packaging.en.md

-# Executable File Packaging Guide
+# Package the PaddleX Project Guide

 This guide applies to packaging PaddleX projects using PyInstaller.